 ©tes.com

-Sir William Borlase’s Grammar School is a 400-year-old coeducational grammar school in Marlow, Buckinghamshire.
-It is ranked outstanding by Ofsted and is well-known for its national achievements in rowing and hockey.
+Sir William Borlase’s Grammar School is a 400-year-old grammar school in Marlow for boys and girls.
+The school is well-known for its national achievements in rowing and hockey.
+Ofsted praise students' exemplary behaviour and an inspirational learning culture.

 Town: Marlow